fortefairy/dorian-explorer/_essay/10-chapter-x..md

 the men in here.”

-In two or three minutes there was another knock, and Mr. Hubbard himself, the celebrated frame-maker of South Audley Street, came in with a somewhat rough-looking young assistant.
+In two or three minutes there was another knock, and Mr. Hubbard himself, the celebrated frame-maker of South Audley Street{% include essay/feature/aside.html aside-type="location" text="South Audley Street is a major shopping street in Mayfair, London." objectid="dor046" %}, came in with a somewhat rough-looking young assistant.
 Mr. Hubbard was a florid, red-whiskered little man, whose admiration for art was considerably tempered by the inveterate impecuniosity of most of the artists who dealt with him.
 As a rule, he never